snagaraj0/Hi-C/README.md

 unzip SparkMap-master.zip
 ```

 Next, configure your system to make the dependencies accessible.
 You can either install the dependencies system-wide or through [Pipenv](https://thoughtbot.com/blog/how-to-manage-your-python-projects-with-pipenv).
+With Pipenv, instead of running python ...., you will run pipenv run python ...

 ## Configuration Information